 The funds will be distributed after the grantee has expended the funds and completed the project unless the Board waives this requirement.
 Funds will be released from the Conservation District upon the group’s submittal of a report documenting proof of project completion, including expense records (receipts, invoices, etc.).
 If the Board waives the requirement for payment after completion of the project, the group must still submit a report after the project has been satisfactorily completed.
 If the group fails to provide the necessary proof of project completion, they will be ineligible for future mini-grants and requested to return the funds.

 Electronic copies or hard copies of project completion materials will be accepted.
 Supporting materials for project completion include:

 - Brief summary of project accomplishments

 - Copies of expense documentation, such as receipts or invoices

 - Photographs of the project are encouraged, but not required

 Additional Terms and Conditions

-The mini-grant program’s goal will be to maximize the environmental quality while minimizing paperwork, as associated with other grants.
+The mini-grant program’s goal is to maximize environmental quality while minimizing paperwork as associated with other grants.
 The funds allocated to this program are non-tax dollar funding.
 The funds are a part of our affiliate membership program.
-Donations are received from various sources, but the funds are primarily received as part of the emergency Erosion and Sediment Control Review Process.
-We will need to keep accurate records on the use of these funds so a certain amount of documentation is required.
+Donations are received from various sources, but the funds are primarily received as part of the emergency Erosion & Sediment Control Review Process.
+We will need to keep accurate records on the use of these funds, so a certain amount of documentation is required.